 The North Dakota Department of Trust Lands holds public surface lease auctions twice a year (typically in March and October).
-Times and locations of auctions can be found in the legal notices of your official county newspaper, the auction schedule link below, or by contacting the Department of Trust Lands.
+Date, time and location of auctions can be found in the legal notices of your official county newspaper, the auction schedule link below, or by contacting the Department of Trust Lands.

 Bidding for each tract starts at the advertised minimum.
 Lease payments are due immediately following the auction and annually thereafter prior to December 31st throughout the lease term.
 Leases have a maximum lease term of five years.